dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 Here is the answer for chemists.

-You need to understand how quantum mechanics works because quantum mechanics allows you to in-principle calculate everything about chemistry (molecular properties, reaction rates) from equations [without having to do experiments](http://www.brainyquote.com/quotes/quotes/p/pauldirac279318.html).
+You need to understand how quantum mechanics works because quantum mechanics allows you to calculate everything about chemistry (molecular properties, reaction rates) from equations [without having to do experiments](http://www.brainyquote.com/quotes/quotes/p/pauldirac279318.html).